 Camp Agape offers an exciting, fun-filled, and cost-free week of summer camping to Vermont children with an incarcerated parent.
-Since its inception in 2006, over 300 children have enjoyed our rustic camp and joy-filled community, which is located in the gorgeous Green Mountains of Vermont at Covenant Hills Christian Camp in Cabot.
+Since its inception in 2006, hundreds of children have enjoyed our rustic camp and joy-filled community, which is located in the gorgeous Green Mountains of Vermont at Bethany Birches Camp in Plymouth.

 Our guiding principle is to enable the children to experience agape, a Greek word which is the kind of love God has for us.
 Agape is love given freely, generously, and unconditionally.
 It is love with no strings attached.

 Camp Agape began in 2006 at Covenant Hills Christian Camp in Cabot.
 Our first year we had 28 children come to Camp Agape.
 Since then, we have provided over 600 weeks of camping experience for Vermont children.
 More than 130 people have volunteered their time and services to support the camp.
 In 2015, when the camping program at Covenant Hills Camp was suspended, we moved Camp Agape to the equally beautiful Bethany Birches Camp in Plymouth, VT.

 We are committed to providing, completely free of charge, a week of camping for children who have had a parent/caregiver in prison or under the supervision of the Vermont correctional system.

 Our guiding principle is to offer the children agape, a Greek word which means the kind of love God has for us; love given freely, generously, unconditionally.
 It is love with no-strings-attached.
 We also offer campers an opportunity to share their experiences and feelings about having a parent/caregiver in prison.

 Camp Agape offers an alternative to the trauma, grief, and loss children experience when a parent/caregiver is incarcerated.
 We seek to break the cycle of ‘generational incarceration’ which traps so many children of prisoners.